10 Best Instagram Photo Locations in Iceland

-Iceland thanks to its unique and contrasting landscapes its known as every photographer's dream but lately with growing popularity of social media it was named also the Instagramer’s haven.
-Who doesn't dream of taking a self-portrait with the 60 m high waterfall or the Northern Lights in the background.
+Iceland thanks to the unique and contrasting landscapes it's known as every photographer's dream but lately, with the growing popularity of social media it was named also the Instagrammer's haven.
+Who doesn't dream of taking a self-portrait with the 60 m high waterfall or the Northern Lights in the background?
 Iceland gives you this opportunity and more.

 Here is our list of the best Instagram photo locations in Iceland:

 Hallgrimskirkja is the most recognizable building in Reykjavik and probably in the whole Iceland.
 This modern church it's a city's main landmark towering over net of traditional cute Icelandic houses with various colors of the elevations.
 There are people there taking photos at nearly every time of the day.
 Did you know that the design of the elevation the church was inspired by the basalt lava columns on Reynisfjara black sand beach on the Icelandic South Coast?

 The sculpture of Sun Voyager in another popular Instagramer's spot in Reykjavik.
 It is located 5 min walk from Harpa Concert Hall and just at the Faxafloi Bay in Reykjavik which makes it perfect a photo location to catch the Midnight Sun.
 From here you can admire also silhouette of the Esja Mountain range batched in colorful sun rays.